Select a publication venue

 Costs

 Publications cost money to produce, regardless of their model.
 How these costs are covered varies widely from one publication to another.
-A publication may
+These costs are often charged back to authors and readers.

+Historically, subscriptions covered the costs associated with publishing.
+In order to make articles available more openly, some journals began charging authors fees for publication.
 Fees associated with publishing may be going to more than just the costs of publishing.
-That revenue may
+That revenue may:

-• offset costs of open access publications for authors from developing nations, or
+• Offset costs of open access publications for authors from developing nations.

 Back to top